AlyssaJuarez221/Amazon-Review-Sentiment-Analysis/Data/README.md

-The Dataset for thsi project can be found at https://www.kaggle.com/datasets/eswarchandt/amazon-music-reviews
+The Dataset for this project can be found at https://www.kaggle.com/datasets/eswarchandt/amazon-music-reviews